 The benefits of social media include: worldwide connectivity, real time information sharing, and meeting like-minded people.
-Social networking sites hold the potential for information processing and a consumer, and as a student.
+Social networking sites hold the potential for information processing as a consumer, and as a student.

 The ubiquity of social media, such as Facebook and Snapchat is no more apparent than in the education industry.
 Drawing on anecdotal evidence, pupils arrive at school, enter their classroom, and instantly recall last night’s social media activity.
 Yet, few schools take advantage of how children become enthused.